 This is an inspection testing for detecting defects that are hidden from Automated Optical Inspection methods.
-For example, AXI is used to inspect solder connections under a ball grid array (BGA) packages that have solder joints underneath the chip package.
+For example, AXI is used to inspect solder connections under ball grid array (BGA) packages that have solder joints underneath the chip package.
 X-ray Inspection is more commonly done on a selected sample basis in the manufacturing process.

 This method is also used to inspect silicon wafers for internal defects.
 AXI is available both as 2D and 3D tests.
 Generally, this method is considered a very expensive PCB assembly testing method.

 Stage: after PCB assembly, before aging/burn-in test